SSWConsulting/SSW.Rules.Content/rules/bus-test/rule.md

 ## Document Everything

 Ensure all project-related knowledge is well documented.
-This includes not only technical documentation but also process workflows, login credentials, and decision-making rationales.
+This includes not only technical documentation but also process workflows, log in credentials, and decision-making rationales.
 Use tools like Confluence to keep documentation centralized and accessible.

 ## Share Knowledge Regularly